 Narrow as possible

-With strings and simple wooden stakes you need to mark-out on the under-slab excavation area where the sewer and weeping tile trenches need to be.
+With strings and simple wooden stakes you need to mark-out on the under-slab excavation area where the drainage trenches need to be.
 The trenches should be as narrow as possible because you don't want to disturb more of the soil than is absolutely necessary.
 That's why you were not able to do these trenches with the digger as a digger can only dig a trench to be the width of its bucket (say 32").
-You should make the sewer ditches about 8" wide.
-This allows for a 4" sewer pipe and a 4" perforated drainage pipe on top of each other with 2 inches of drain rock either side.
-In the places where the trenches pass under the footings you will need to widen the trench to about 12 inches so that the drainage pipe can be offset to connect upwards with the Form-a-drain .
+You should make the drainage ditches about 8" wide.
+This allows for a 4" perforated drainage pipe with 2 inches of drain rock all around it.

-You should try to do it to closely match the locations of the drainage and sewer pipes with your drawing, but an occasional bit of adjustment if there is a big rock in the way is ok.
-It is important, both in your trench design and in the actual mark-out to stick to angles that correspond to available sewer pipe bend pieces.
+You should try to do it to closely match the locations of the drainage pipes with your drawing, but an occasional bit of adjustment if there is a big rock in the way is ok.
+It is important, both in your trench design and in the actual mark-out to stick to angles that correspond to available pipe bend pieces.
 Using 45 degrees is a good choice, but 22.5 degrees is also available if needed.
-You can also get 60 degrees and 90 degrees, but anything tighter than 45 degrees should be avoided as the sewage flow won't be as good and building code requires more clean-outs..
+You can also get 60 degrees and 90 degrees, but anything tighter than 45 degrees should be avoided as the flow won't be as good.